 How to Remedy or Prevent Keto-Related Heart Palpitations

-Keto-related heart palpitations are usually only experienced during your transition to a ketogenic lifestyle.
+Keto-related heart palpitations are usually short-term and only experienced during your transition to the ketogenic high-fat diet.
 This is when your electrolytes are most likely to become out of balance.
-That means that as you regulate, these symptoms should resolve.
+That means that as you regulate and settle into ketosis, these symptoms should resolve.
 However, part of regulating is getting your electrolytes in balance, and there are very easy ways to do that:

 Drink salted water.